 "Most elite law firms profess a devotion to diversity.
-Paul, Weiss has a history of putting in into practice.
-In 1927, when Louis Weiss and John Wharton merged their tiny outfit with the firm that Louis's father had founded, they did so with the then-exceptional policy of bucking the prevailing system in which Jews and Gentiles did not mingle in practice or in clientele.
+Paul, Weiss has a history of putting it into practice.
+In 1927, when Louis Weiss and John Wharton merged their small firm with the firm that Louis's father had founded, they did so with the then-exceptional policy of bucking the prevailing system in which Jews and Gentiles did not mingle in practice or in clientele.
 In the same year, Paul, Weiss..."

 Read more from this firm's Diversity Report (PDF)

 The Law Firm Pro Bono Profile contains the firm’s self-reported responses to Vault’s annual Pro Bono Survey, which was developed through a partnership between Vault and pro bono coordinators at firms from across the country.
 Each profile contains an overview of the firm’s pro bono program, including its organizational structure, policies, awards and recognition, and pro bono practice areas.
 The profiles also provide useful data on the hours devoted to pro bono by attorneys and summer associates, as well as detailed descriptions of each firm’s significant pro bono representations.

 Download the Pro Bono Report (PDF)

 Each law firm’s Diversity Survey responses are also published in the Law Firm Diversity Database.
 The database currently includes nine years of survey data and information on more than 250 law firms.
 Through this online tool, you can make side-by-side comparisons of diversity metrics, gauge firms’ progress over time, and measure their performance against industry-wide benchmarks.
 Open to participation by any law firm with offices in the United States, the Vault/MCCA Law Firm Diversity Survey has become the industry standard for tracking law firm efforts to increase diversity within the profession.